adamjakab/BeetsPluginBpmAnalyser/README.md

 - dry-run [-d, --dry-run]: Do not update the library or the media files.
 Only display the bpm values.
 - write [-w, --write]: Write the bpm values directly to the media files.
 - threads [-t THREADS, --threads=THREADS]: Set the number of processes that can run in parallel.
 It will default to the number of cores of your processor(s).
-- force [-f, --orce]: By default only songs with no bpm value (bpm:0) are analysed.
+- force [-f, --force]: By default only songs with no bpm value (bpm:0) are analysed.
 Use this option to force the analysis regardless of the current bpm value.
 - quiet [-q, --quiet]: Do not display any output from the command.

 ## Development Notes
 Read the [development](./DEVELOPMENT.md) docs.

 ## Acknowledgements
 Many thanks to the developers and contributors of the [beets check plugin](https://github.com/geigerzaehler/beets-check).
 Some structural concepts and best practices were adopted to start on this plugin.